elunna/nerfhack-changelog/README.md

 * Rangers are not stunned from using portals (they are used to quick travel)
 * Rangers start the game with 2 beartraps (xNetHack).
 * Rangers are now restricted or basic in most of the melee weapon skills they previously possessed.
 These changes put more weight on their skills with bows and crossbows.
 They can now reach skilled in shield.
+* Rangers can reach Master skill in bow
+* Make Rangers much better at finding pits and spiked pits (xnh)

 ### Samurai
 * Samurai start with +3 wakizashi (Dynahack)